Measuring the frequency dynamics of financial connectedness and systemic risk

 One of the issues that has recently gained importance in volatility modeling is giving up the assumption of global stationarity of the data \citep{stuaricua2005nonstationarities,engle2005spline} and focusing on local stationarity instead.
 When studying the connectedness of market risk using variance decompositions, it is important to face the nonstationarity of realized volatilities as zero frequency may dominate the rest of the frequencies when we study unconditional connectedness.
 The discussion gains importance when studying frequency dynamics because applying our measures blindly to the nonstationary data would result in false inferences.

 Giving up the assumption of global stationarity of the data, we assume that the dynamics come from shifts in the unconditional variance of returns.
 This leads us to a convenient approximation of nonstationary data locally by stationary models.
-In essence, our approach is closely related to the one taken by \cite{stuaricua2005nonstationarities}, although we study multivariate system with quite different tools.
+In essence, our approach is closely related to the one adopted by \cite{stuaricua2005nonstationarities}, although we study a multivariate system with quite different tools.
 We use the spectral representations of variance decompositions to recover the time-frequency dynamics of connectedness with a moving window of 300 trading days, where we confirm the stationarity of volatility.

 As our final model specification, we use a vector auto-regression with two lags, including a constant on the logarithm of volatilities to capture the dynamics in the window.
 We have experimented with different lag lengths with no material changes in the results.
 This only confirms the appropriateness of the approach because large changes in time-frequency dynamics due to different lags in the approximating VAR model would point to nonstationarities within windows, where a larger number of lags would approximate the information in the low frequencies.\footnote{In some sense, this analysis serves as a robustness check.
-We can make these results available upon request.} In large systems such as ours, a small-sample bias can occur; hence, we use a parametric bootstrap to obtain unbiased estimates of the spillover measures, as suggested in \citep{engsted2014bias}.
-We might use analytical formulas to correct the coefficients of VAR, although we would need the parametric bootstrap to estimate the standard errors.
-Hence, the analytical correction would only induce an unnecessary level of complication to the exposition.
+We can make these results available upon request.} In large systems, a small-sample bias can occur; hence, we use a parametric bootstrap to obtain unbiased estimates of the connectedness measures, as suggested in \citep{engsted2014bias}.